cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-protect-part2.md

-At this point, all the platform components are installed and configured and we should be able to apply externalized authorization policies in Cloudentity authorization platform and see at runtime the policy decision and enforcement being done by the `istio-authorizers` running in a local Kubernetes cluster.
+At this point, all the platform components are installed and configured and we should be able to apply externalized authorization policies in Cloudentity authorization platform and see the policy decision and enforcement at runtime being done by the `Cloudentity microperimeter isto authorizers` running in a local Kubernetes cluster.

 ### Restart the service pods